ems-project/EMSFormBundle/Resources/doc/fields.md

 ### NissInsz <a name="nissinsz"/>
 A text field designed to combine with the NissInsz validation.
 The frontend will automatically activate validation when both this field and it's validation are combined.

+### OnssRsz <a name="onssrsz"/>
+A text field designed to combine with the NSSO validation.
+The frontend will automatically activate validation when both this field and it's validation are combined.

 ### Submit <a name="submit"/>
 Make sure to add this field at the end of your form to allow the submission of your data to the server!